 Scotland builds on energy efficiency

-New buildings in Scotland are to be more energy efficient when changes to the building standards come into effect in 2015, the Scottish government has announcedThe revisions will mean that from October 2015 new homes will emit 21% less carbon than those built in line with the 2010 building standards, while emissions from non-domestic buildings are set to fall 43%.
+New buildings in Scotland are to be more energy efficient when changes to the building standards come into effect in 2015, the Scottish government has announcedThe revisions will mean that from October 2015 new homes will emit 21% less carbon than those built in line with the 2010 building standards, while emissions from non-domestic buildings are set to fal